 Add the Page to the Robots.txt file

 Every site should have a robots.txt file, our site has a robots.txt file here.
 Make sure that you “disallow” crawling/indexing.
-Keep in mind that if you disallow crawling of the page, then Google will still show that URL in the index–they’re not allowed to crawl it but they know about the URL.
+Keep in mind that if you disallow crawling of the page, then they will still show that webpage in the index–they’re not allowed to crawl it but they know about the webpage.
 It can still rank well in Google’s results!
 If you want to remove the page, then you actually need to ALLOW crawling (don’t add it to the robots.txt file) and add the ‘noindex’ meta tag on the page to stop it from being indexed.

 If there are links pointing to a web page, then most likely it will remain in the search engine index.
 If you have pages on your website that are linking to the page you want to remove, get rid of those links.
 You can easily go to Yahoo! and search for: link:http://www.hartzer.com/page.html if page.html is the page that you want to find the links pointing to it.
 There may be other pages on other websites linking to that page, so you’ll want to get those links removed, as well.
 You may need to ask those other webmasters to stop linking to your page.

-The fastest way to get rid of a URL in Google’s index, however, is to use the Google removal tool.
+The fastest way to get rid of a webpage in search engine’s index, however, is to use the removal tool.
 First, remove the page.
 It should have a 404 error or a ‘410 gone’ error when you navigate to the page or put it in the web browser.
-Then, remove the URL using the Google removal tool.
+Then, remove the URL using the removal tool.
 It should be removed in a few hours, sometimes quicker.
 But give it up to a day or two to be removed.